List of Los Angeles Chargers first-round draft picks

-The Los Angeles Chargers selected running back Omarion Hampton No. 22 overall in 2025.
+The Los Angeles Chargers selected linebacker Akheem Mesidor No. 22 overall in 2026.

 The Los Angeles Chargers are an American football franchise who play in the National Football League (NFL).
 They began play in Los Angeles in 1960 as charter members of the American Football League (AFL), switched cities to San Diego the following season, and returned to the Greater Los Angeles area in 2017.
 The AFL was formed as rivals to the established NFL, though the leagues would later merge, with all AFL teams including the Chargers officially joining the NFL in 1970.

 Every year during April, each NFL franchise seeks to add new players to its roster through a collegiate draft, known as the NFL draft.
 The Chargers took part in the rival AFL draft for the first seven years of their existence, meaning that they had to compete for new players' signatures with whichever club had picked them in the NFL draft.
 Their first draft selection was Monty Stickles, an end from the University of Notre Dame.
 Unlike all future picks, he was not chosen by the Chargers themselves, but rather assigned in a territorial draft at a meeting of the AFL's original owners.
 Stickles never played for the Chargers as he chose to sign for the San Francisco 49ers instead; overall, the Chargers were unable to sign their first-round selection four times during their first seven years.
 After that, the two leagues conducted a common draft, ending the inter-league bidding war.
 Over a decade later, the original United States Football League (USFL) challenged the NFL by conducting its own collegiate drafts from 1983 to 1986.
 The Chargers temporarily lost two of their first-round picks (Gary Anderson and Mossy Cade) to USFL clubs, though both joined the NFL in 1985 as the USFL struggled financially.